Ring boy scandal: Background and initial allegations

-WWE, then known as the World Wrestling Federation – is a professional wrestling promotion based in Stamford, Connecticut; from its foundation in 1953 until its 2023 sale to Endeavor, it was owned and operated by the McMahon family.
-In 1982, Vince McMahon bought the promotion from his father and underwent an aggressive national expansion which effectively made WWF the leading promotion in the country, and later, the world.
+World Wrestling Entertainment (WWE; known as the World Wrestling Federation, or WWF, prior to 2002) is a professional wrestling promotion based in Stamford, Connecticut; from its foundation in 1953 until its 2023 sale to Endeavor, it was owned and operated by the McMahon family.
+In 1982, Vince McMahon bought the promotion from his father and underwent an aggressive national expansion which effectively made the WWF the leading promotion in the country, and later, the world.

-As was standard within the wrestling industry at the time, WWF would routinely recruit young men as gofers; in particular, they would be asked to help set up the ring before events.
+As was standard within the wrestling industry at the time, the WWF would routinely recruit young men as gofers; in particular, they would be asked to help set up the ring before events.
 Mel Phillips, who appeared on-screen as a ring announcer, was tasked with managing the ring crew.
-In 1992, one such "ring boy", Tom Cole, went public with allegations of sexual abuse against WWF, which were initially broken in the New York Post by sports journalist Phil Mushnick on February 26, 1992.
+In 1992, one such "ring boy", Tom Cole, went public with allegations of child sexual abuse against the WWF, which were initially broken in the New York Post by sports journalist Phil Mushnick on February 26, 1992.

-Cole initially started working for WWF in 1983 at the age of thirteen; he initially worked at house shows in Westchester County, New York before being hired for events in New York City, and eventually, other major cities along the Northeast Corridor.
+Cole initially started working for the WWF in 1983, when he was thirteen years old; he initially worked at house shows in Westchester County, New York, before being hired for events in New York City, and eventually, other major cities along the Northeast Corridor.
 Cole was a runaway from a single-parent home, and alleged that Phillips would encourage him to recruit other boys from broken homes for ring work.
-According to a draft legal complaint against WWF, Phillips engaged in fetishistic play with Cole's feet, such as rubbing them against his genitals, and other boys had similar experiences.
+According to a draft legal complaint against the WWF, Phillips engaged in fetishistic play with Cole's feet, such as rubbing them against his genitals, and other boys had similar experiences.

 Cole also alleged that Terry Joyal – who wrestled for the WWF under the ring name Terry Garvin and was Phillips' supervisor backstage – had sexually harassed him twice as a teenager.
-On the first occasion in 1988, Joyal allegedly solicited Cole on a car trip to Massachusetts and offered him alcohol and drugs; after rebutting the advances, Cole was not offered further work for some time.
-On the second occasion, in 1990, Joyal allegedly solicited Cole for oral sex; after Cole rejected the advances again, Phillips rescinded a job offer to Cole, supposedly on Joyal's orders.
+On the first occasion, in 1988, Joyal allegedly solicited Cole on a car trip to Massachusetts and offered him alcohol and drugs; after rebutting Joyal's advances, Cole was not offered further work for some time.
+On the second occasion, in 1990, Joyal allegedly solicited Cole for oral sex; after Cole rejected his advances again, Phillips rescinded a job offer to Cole, supposedly on Joyal's orders.
 In a 2020 statement to Business Insider, WWE attorney Jerry McDevitt confirmed the second incident did take place, but denied that it was indicative of a culture of child sexual abuse, as Cole was nineteen years old at the time.
 Cole also made similar accusations of sexual harassment against Joyal's boss Pat Patterson, another veteran wrestler and a member of McMahon's inner circle.